Anurag-sharma11/ARSG_MINOR/README.md

-professional — no “bro” tone, no hype lines, no ChatGPT-style phrases.
-Content, structure, and depth will remain perfect for BCA minor project, viva, and GitHub.

-Below is the final refined README.md ⬇️
-You can directly copy–paste it.

 🧠 AI Resume Ranker with Skill Gap Analysis
 🎓 Minor Project – BCA (Data Science / Computer Applications) 📘 Project Overview